ljxyweb/plugins/jquery-plugins/PaymentContainer/README.md

 ## Options

-you can custom the properties by passing options when call the plugin, all available options are listed below.
+You can custom the properties by passing options when call the plugin, all available options are listed below.

 Call the the plugin on a container as you expected
 ```js